-Professor Cluver has experience of both print and broadcast media.
+Professor Lucie Cluver has extensive media experience both in print and broadcast.